 -cnparameter (Common Name) to

 create_device_credentials.pyuse your device's nRF Cloud device ID.
-If you wish to use the device's internal UUID, see How to obtain the nRF9160's UUID.
+To use the device's internal UUID, see How to obtain the nRF9160's UUID.

 A successful call to

-ProvisionDeviceswill result in a device which is both provisioned and associated with your nRF Cloud account.
+ProvisionDevicesprovisions the device and associates it with your nRF Cloud account.
 Devices that use MQTT or the nRF Cloud FOTA service must be provisioned and associated.
-If the device does not need to be provisioned but needs to use certain nRF Cloud REST APIs, provide the public key generated above to the RegisterPublicKeys endpoint.
+If the device does not need to be provisioned but needs to use certain nRF Cloud REST APIs requiring a JWT, provide the public key generated above to nRF Cloud using the

 Write the private key to your device so that it can communicate with nRF Cloud through MQTT (for mTLS) or REST (for signing JWTs).
 Use the the desired

 16842753for nRF Cloud.
-See Managing and Flashing Credentials for details.
+See Managing and provisioning credentials for details.

 If the device uses MQTT to connect to nRF Cloud then it needs the device certificate generated above.
 Write the device certificate to your device, using the same